adriacabeza/Yello/README.md

 	<img src="./images/logo.png"></img>
 </p>

 This repository contains a project that combines DJI Tello and Deep Learning (Tiny Yolo).
 The aim of this project is to detect several objects using the drone.
-It uses [Darkflow](https://github.com/thtrieu/darkflow): an open source project that translates darknet to tensorflow) and [TelloPy](https://github.com/hanyazou/TelloPy) : a super friendly api for the drone. **Still under construction**
+It uses [Darkflow](https://github.com/thtrieu/darkflow): an open source project that translates darknet to tensorflow) and [TelloPy](https://github.com/hanyazou/TelloPy) : a super friendly api for the drone.
+A lot of work can still be done tho, this is just a toy thing, i.e. set actions when something is detected like take a photo when a person is detected, properly set the commands and test that everything works.

-## TODO
-- Test it (my drone is in Barcelona and I am in quarantine).
-- Set actions when something is detected i.e. take a photo when a person is detected.
 - Organize it

 # Installation